 A student may choose to disclose concerns about themselves or a friend to any member of staff, so all staff know how to respond appropriately to a disclosure.
-If a student chooses to disclose concerns about their own mental health or that of a friend to a member of staff, the member of staff's response will be calm, supportive and non-judgemental.
-Staff will listen, rather than advise and their first thoughts will be of the student's emotional and physical safety rather than of exploring 'Why?'
+If a student chooses to disclose concerns about their own mental health or that of a friend to a member of staff, the member of staff's response will be calm, supportive, and non-judgemental.
+Staff will listen, rather than advise and their first thoughts will be of the student's emotional and physical safety rather than of exploring the 'Why?'
 Pastoral staff will triage and determine the right pathway for support.

-Working with Parents
+Working with Parents and Carers

-Working in partnership with parents and carers is essential in forming strong and emotionally courageous young people.
+Working in partnership with parents and carers in essential in forming strong and emotionally courageous young people.
 Parents and carers are often very welcoming of support and information from the school about supporting their children's emotional and mental health.

-In order to support parents, we will:
+To support parents, we will:

-- Highlight sources of information and support about common mental health issues on our school - website - Ensure that all parents are aware of who to talk to, if they have concerns about their own child or a friend of their child - Make our mental health policy and other related policies easily accessible to parents and carers - Share ideas about how parents and carers can support positive mental health in their children through our regular information evenings - Keep parents and carers informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home where appropriate.
+- Highlight sources of information and support about common mental health issues on our school Website.
+Ensure that all parents and carers are aware of who to talk to, if they have concerns about their own child or a friend of their child. - Make our positive mental health policy and other related policies easily accessible to parents and carers. - Share ideas about how parents and carers can support positive mental health in their children through our information evenings. - Keep parents and carers informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home where appropriate.